pinax-network/substreams_firehose/README.md

 (.venv) $ python -m substreams_firehose.config
 ```

 Press `F1` on any screen of the TUI to access a help menu.
-For starter, you can bring the main menu on the starting sceen by pressing `CTRL+X`.
+For starter, you can bring the main menu on the starting screen by pressing `CTRL+X`.

 *Note: the TUI requires your terminal emulator to support a 256 colors palette.
 Check [here](https://github.com/termstandard/colors) if you're not sure that's the case.*